 We’re always at the forefront of stem cell research, processing, and cryopreservation.
-In addition to our well-known Dental Stem Cell Banking program, we have teamed up with U.S. Stem Cell Clinics to offer adipose banking.
-If you’re interested in a free consultation with a Stem Cell Specialist, please contact us at https://usstemcellclinic.com/oothy/.
+In addition to our well-known Dental Stem Cell Banking program for children and young adults, we are also advocates of stem cell banking for adults.
+If you’re interested in a free consultation with a Stem Cell Specialist, please contact us at https://www.oothy.com/talk

 Specialized cryogenic tubes are used during a controlled-rate freezing process to prepare the cells for long-term storage.
 This technique is essential for maintaining the viability of the adipose stem cells and for achieving the subsequent and necessary sustained cryogenic temperature.
 Once the cells are brought to the optimum temperature, and placed in a cryogenic storage box, they then go into the cryogenic storage tanks.

 Once the stem cells are properly and safely stored, you have control over their use and disposal.
 Stem cells cannot be released without your consent.